haileytapia/portfolio/index.md

 {:  .note }
 > Most of the content in this portfolio is public-facing documentation I created during these internships.

-During my internships, I wrote a variety of technical documents—including knowledge base articles, standard operating procedures, and use cases—and collaborated with subject matter experts to ensure the accuracy and timeliness of my documentation.
-These experiences allowed me to hone my technical writing and communication skills in a hands-on environment.
+I have written a variety of technical documents, including knowledge base articles, standard operating procedures, and use cases, and collaborated with subject matter experts to ensure accurate and timely documentation.
+These internships allowed me to hone my technical writing and communication skills in a hands-on environment.

 For a complete overview of my professional background, see [my LinkedIn profile](https://www.linkedin.com/in/haileytapia/).